EnergySage/pytest-quarantine/CONTRIBUTING.md

 Submit questions, bug reports, and feature requests in the [issue tracker](https://github.com/bhrutledge/pytest-quarantine/issues).
 Please be as descriptive as you can.
 For bug reports, please include information about your local environment, the steps to reproduce the bug, and any relevant command-line output.

 Submit improvements to code and documentation via [pull requests](https://github.com/bhrutledge/pytest-quarantine/pulls).
 Unless it’s a small/quick fix, pull requests should reference an open issue that’s been discussed.
-This helps ensure that your contribution is aligned with the goals of the project.
+This helps ensure that your contribution is aligned with the goals of this project.

 During development, use the provided tools to check for consistent style, coding errors, and test coverage.
-These checks are run automatically on every pull request, and in general, only pull requests with passing checks will be merged.
+These checks are run automatically on every pull request.
+In general, only pull requests with passing checks will be merged.

 ## Setting up a development environment